1cor13/signify-browser/readme.md

-PART A
+**PART A**
 1. Clone Signify: https://github.com/WebOfTrust/signify-ts.git
 2. Install docker if you don't already have it installed on your machine.
-3. Open the terminal, run `docker-compose up` This starts the three servers. witness, vlei, and agent.
+3. Open the terminal, and change directory into the cloned project folder.
+Then run `docker-compose up` This starts the three servers. witness, vlei, and agent.
 ![docker](./docs/Signify%20DockerImages.JPG)

-PART B
+**PART B**

 4. Clone https://github.com/landano/signify-native-wrapper switch to signify-browser-wrapper branch `git checkout signify-browser-wrapper`
-5. Run `npm run install`
+5. Run `npm install`
 6. Run `npm run build`
 7. This create files in `/dist/` folder.
 ![dist](./docs/dist%20folder%20contents.JPG)